arrow_back

 Once this promotion had proven itself in KFC's first Japanese store, it rolled out across the country.
 It soon helped KFC become the biggest fast food chain in Japan and made Japan KFC's largest foreign market.

 Although marketing campaigns rarely ever pay off as well as this one, some of the concepts behind it can be translated to any brand or product in some way.
-Promotions can play a key role in this if they're implemented in a creative way.
+Promotions can play a key role in this if they're implemented creatively.

 Find out more about promotions and promotion marketing in our Content Library.